wwarthen/RomWBW/Source/Images/ReadMe.txt

   | BuildDisk.cmd cpm22 wbw_hd512 ..\cpm22\cpm_wbw.sys

-will create a hard disk image (512 directoryt entry format) with the CP/M 2.2 files from the d_cpm22 directory tree and will place the CP/M 2.2 system image in the boot system tracks.
+will create a hard disk image (512 directory entry format) with the CP/M 2.2 files from the d_cpm22 directory tree and will place the CP/M 2.2 system image in the boot system tracks.